jameswilsenach/SEEG_Channel_Selection/README.md

 https://www.mathworks.com/matlabcentral/fileexchange/65683-spectral-proper-orthogonal-decomposition-spod

 ## Instructions
 In order to run the function you will require an appropriate SEEG file saved as a MATLAB data array with dimensions RxMxT, where R is the number of repeated trials, M is the number of S/EEG channels and T is the length of each trial (recommended to be at least 20s or greater).
-The current model assumes an energy cutoff of 75%.
+The current model assumes an energy cutoff of 75% but this can be changed in options.
+Increasing the energy threshold will decrease the selectivity of the method.